JulianOzelRose/TR-SaveMaster/README.md

 ```

 When writing a new weapons configuration, perform the same operation, but in reverse.
 Start with the base number of 1,
-then increment the new weapons config number based on which weapons are checkmarked in the editor's UI.
+then increment the new weapons configuration number based on which weapons are checkmarked in the editor's UI.
 Here is an example
 of how this is implemented for Tomb Raider II:

 ```